feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 236

-possession being transferred following succession to this |
+possession being transferred following succession to this I

 office.